FrandsenGroup/magbuilder/README.md

-MagPlotSpin:
+MagViewer:
 -
 A GUI Interface to assign magnetic spins to molecular structures.
+Developed by Caleb Dame (@calebdame) while working with Ben Frandsen at Brigham Young University.

 To be integrated into diffpy.magpdf (@benfrandsen) to facilitate spin assignment when implementing the program